danielfrees/causalign/README.md

 as long as data preparation is implemented for new datasets similarly to IMDB/ CivilComments.

+Extension of Bansal et al. (2023)'s work using

-To run the current (quick, limited data, overfitting) experiment, run:
+To run one currently investigated experiment, run:

 ```bash
 $ ./train_causal_sent.sh
 ```

+Extension of Bansal et al. (2023)'s work [TODO: add .bib]

 # CausAlign (deprecated)